 Recommendations where a doctor has raised public interest concerns

-Where a licensed doctor has raised public interest concerns (PICs), commonly known as 'whistleblowing’, we have some additional requirements as part of the revalidation process.
+Where a licensed doctor has raised public interest concerns (PICs), commonly known as 'whistleblowing’, we have some additional requirements for responsible officers and suitable persons as part of the revalidation process.
 This is to give us assurance that revalidation recommendations have been made appropriately.

-Where a doctor has raised PICs you should follow your organisation’s local policies and processes for managing these situations.
-However, when making revalidation recommendations for a doctor who has raised PICs you must also follow the guidance below.
+Where a doctor has raised PICs, responsible officers and suitable persons should follow their organisation’s local policies and processes for managing these situations.
+However, when making revalidation recommendations for a doctor who has raised PICs, they must also follow the guidance below.

 What we mean by public interest concerns (PICS)